george-hawkins/arf-drone/soldering.md

 Kester flux pens came up again and again, e.g. this [RCGroups post](https://www.rcgroups.com/forums/showpost.php?p=23956945&postcount=25).
 The [Kester #2331-zx pen](https://www.sparkfun.com/products/retired/8967) that Sparkfun used to ship, before shipping issues around hazardous chemicals stopped them, seems to be the most poplular, with the [Kester #951 pen](http://www.kester.com/products/product/951-flux-pen) being the more expensive no-clean non-hazardous near equivalent that's available more easily.

 There seems to be a lot of argument on no-clean pens vs water-soluble pens vs the classic pens (where you need to use something like isopropyl alcohol to clean up the flux).
 All seem to have pros and cons.
 The shelf life of all, given their cost, is depressingly short at about 1 year.
-Solder paste in contrast seems to last forever.
+In contrast flux paste seems to last forever (solder paste though doesn't last as long, as the suspended solder particles tend to settle out).
 I really couldn't find a good reference on where or why one would choose one over the other, i.e. solder paste vs flux.

 At [0:54](https://youtu.be/H_Rvi7xQLdw?t=55) in the DJI E300 video and at [15:02](https://youtu.be/ER2GxMo0X3E?t=902) in the Marionville Models video they clearly use flux but in many other tutorials people talk about solder paste.
 HobbyKing only sell solder paste and it's not clear there's even much of a difference - is solder paste just flux (the hazardous kind) with solder particles mixed in.